A highlight from Studio Ghibli and a highlight in anime history!

 Year: 1997

-Verdict: 6/6
+Verdict: 5.5/6

 Introducing a Miyazaki masterpiece

 Akira (1988) and Ghost in the Shell (1995) made anime cult.
-My Neighbor Totoro (1988), Spirited Away (2001) and Princess Mononoke made anime popular culture on a global scale, and turned Studio Ghibli into a worldwide household name.
+My Neighbor Totoro (1988), Spirited Away (2001), and Princess Mononoke made anime popular culture on a global scale and turned Studio Ghibli into a worldwide household name.

 Compared to Totoro and Spirited Away, Princess Mononoke is downright brutal.
 Flying limbs and rolling heads are hardly popular culture, which might explain the poor sales at the box office in North America.
-That didn’t stop the sales of physical media though, and before long, the film became an anime phenomenon.
+That didn’t stop the sales of physical media, though, and before long, the film became an anime phenomenon.

 Facts and fiction

-Princess Mononoke was the 10th anime feature film made by Studio Ghibli, and the 5th one directed by Hayao Miyazaki.
-It was released in Japan in 1997, and was the first anime film to ever win the Japanese Academy Award for Best Picture.
+Princess Mononoke was the 10th anime feature film made by Studio Ghibli and the 5th one directed by Hayao Miyazaki.
+It was released in Japan in 1997 and was the first anime film ever to win the Japanese Academy Award for Best Picture.

-The story is set in medieval Japan, but dwells in the realm of unmistakable Ghibli fantasy.
-The world is brimful of creatively drawn mythological creatures and magnificent fantasy landscapes, more so than in any Ghibli-film before it.
+The story is set in medieval Japan but dwells in the realm of unmistakable Ghibli fantasy.
+The world is brimful of creatively drawn mythological creatures and magnificent fantasy landscapes, more so than in any Ghibli film before it.

 In terms of action and creature creation,